function61/ubackup/README.md

 Security & encryption
 ---------------------

-The backups are encrypted with per-backup 256-bit AES (in CTR mode with proper IV) key, which itself is asymmetrically encrypted with 4096-bit RSA public key.
+The backups are encrypted with per-backup 256-bit AES (in CTR mode with random IV) key, which itself is asymmetrically encrypted with 4096-bit RSA public key.
 This means that immediately after the backup is complete, µbackup forgets/loses access to the actual encryption key, and only the user holding the private key will be able to decrypt the backup.
-This way the servers nor Amazon can ever access your backups.
+This way the servers nor Amazon can ever access your backups (if you store the private key somewhere else).

 If you are serious about security, with this design you could even store the private key in a [YubiKey](https://www.yubico.com/) (or some other form of HSM).